 Car insurance costs have steadily increased in the U.S. in the past decade, but no state has felt the impact quite like Michigan.
 Drivers there pay the highest car insurance rates in the country.

-But that could soon change following Michigan’s passage of sweeping car insurance reform, scheduled to go into effect July 1, 2020.
-The new law makes major changes and, significantly, it eliminates the state’s requirement that all drivers buy unlimited, lifetime injury coverage for people hurt in car accidents.
+But that could change following Michigan’s passage of sweeping car insurance reform, which went into effect July 2, 2020.
+The new law makes major changes and, significantly, it eliminates the state’s requirement that all drivers buy unlimited, lifetime medical coverage for car accident injuries.

-Here we take a look at the changes and what they could mean for Michigan drivers.
+Here we take a look at the changes and the options now available to Michigan drivers.

 This report explores:

 In fact, Detroit beats both New York City and Los Angeles when it comes to U.S. cities with the highest car insurance rates.
-Detroit has been No. 1 in the country for the past eight years.
+Detroit has been No. 1 in the country for nearly a decade.

-Michigan has the highest car insurance coverage requirements in the U.S. — most notably Personal Injury Protection (PIP) insurance with unlimited, lifetime medical coverage for car accident injuries.
-Michigan’s insurance requirements guarantee many health and recovery benefits to injured drivers, including reimbursement for lost wages, in-home nursing care, and specialized medical treatments.
+Up until July 2020, Michigan required all drivers to buy unlimited Personal Injury Protection (PIP) as part of their car insurance.
+This coverage guarantees many health and recovery benefits to injured drivers, including reimbursement for lost wages, in-home nursing care, and specialized medical treatments.

-These unlimited benefits make Michigan’s car insurance coverage arguably the best in the country for those injured in car crashes.
-But there are expensive downsides.
-The system attracts costly medical claims, fraud, and legal battles among insurers, medical providers, and policy holders over what’s covered and how much it’ll cost.
-In fact, half of all civil cases filed in Michigan in 2017 related to car accidents, according to one study.
+These unlimited benefits made Michigan’s car insurance coverage arguably the best in the country for those injured in car crashes.
+But there were expensive downsides.
+The system attracted costly medical claims, fraud, and legal battles among insurers, medical providers, and policy holders.

 Michigan lawmakers and drivers spent decades debating how to reduce the high cost of car insurance in the state.
-Now, change is finally on the way.
+Now, change has finally arrived.

 1. Unlimited PIP coverage (10% reduction)